UPDATE: Transnational and Comparative Family Law: Harmonization and Implementation

-Marylin Johnson Raisch is the Associate Law Librarian for International and Foreign Law at the John Wolff International and Comparative Law Library of the Georgetown Law Center.
+Marylin Johnson Raisch is the Associate Director for Research and Collection Development at the Georgetown Law Center.
 She received her J.D. from Tulane University School of Law.
 She holds degrees in English literature from Smith College and St. Hugh's College, Oxford.
 She received her M.L.S. degree from Columbia University School of Library Service.
-Marylin is the author, co-author, or editor of several articles, reviews, and web guides on international and foreign legal research, including the current ASIL European Union Research Guide; the annual book and web surveys for the Journal of International Economic Law; Code and Hypertext: The Intertextuality of International and Comparative Law, 35 Syracuse J. Int’l L. & Com.
-309 (2008), and most recently “Shaping Electronic Collections in Foreign, Comparative and International Law,” in IALL Handbook on International Legal Research, (Richard Danner and Jules Winterton, eds.), Ashgate, 2011.
+Marylin is the author, co-author, and editor of several articles, reviews, and web guides on international and foreign legal research.
+Such include the current ASIL European Union Research Guide; the annual book and web surveys for the Journal of International Economic Law; Code and Hypertext: The Intertextuality of International and Comparative Law, 35 Syracuse J. Int’l L. & Com.
+309 (2008); and chapters on UK Legal Research and UK implementation of EU law (in Legal Research Handbook [D.T.
+MacEllven], Neil A. Campbell and John N. Davis, eds., 6th ed., LexisNexis Canada, 2013).
 Marylin has served as moderator or panelist in several continuing education programs at the annual meetings of the American Association of Law Libraries and is past Chair of its Foreign, International, and Comparative Law Special Interest Section.
-She is currently Secretary of the International Legal Research Interest Group of the American Society of International Law.

 Table of Contents

 2.2.1.
 Rights of Women